SINGAPORE COUNTRY GUIDE

 And since we’re on the topic of Asian financial hubs, it’s worth mentioning that Singapore has already surpassed Hong Kong in several aspects including private equity and wealth management.

-Regions and Districts in Singapore
+Regions and Districts of Singapore

 Because it’s a city-state, the entire country is made up of only one city.
-With a population of approximately 5.5 million and an area of 728.6 square kilometers, Singapore claims the second largest population density in the world.
+With a population of approximately 6 million and an area of 728.6 square kilometers, Singapore claims the second largest population density in the world.

 The city can be divided into regions, including the Central Region, East Region, North Region, Northeast Region, and West Region.
 Contained within these five regions, there are 55 planning areas with many unique neighborhoods.